Jinx Falkenburg: Personal life

 Falkenburg and McCrary had two sons, John Reagan "Paddy" McCrary III and Kevin Jock McCrary.
 In 2011, Kevin appeared on the A&E reality TV show Hoarders (Season 4, Episode 12, "Kevin & Mary"), in which he was threatened with eviction for hoarding his New York City apartment floor-to-ceiling.
 After failing to clean out his apartment with help from the show's team, Kevin was granted an extension following the events of the episode, but was officially evicted by the U.S. Marshals in March 2014 after losing a two-year legal battle with his landlord over his hoard.

 Falkenburg's athletic prowess remained on display as she moved from starlet to middle age.
 She took up golf at the age of 40 and within a short time had a 12 handicap.
 In 1975, at the age of 56, she was part of a celebrity team that played a pre-opening tennis match at Forest Hills before the start of the U.S. Open.

-Falkenburg was a Roman Catholic.
 In 1980, McCrary and Falkenburg separated but never divorced and remained friends.
 McCrary died at 92 on July 29, 2003, less than one month before Falkenburg.

 She also was involved in charitable work and was on the board of the North Shore Hospital in Manhasset, which her husband was instrumental in getting built.

 Falkenburg died on August 27, 2003, at the age of 84 at North Shore Hospital in Manhasset.
 Her body was cremated.